markalexander/imbalanced/README.md

 # Imbalanced

-Imbalanced learning add-ons for PyTorch.
+Imbalanced learning tools and experimental framework for PyTorch.
+Big data friendly.

 **N.B. this is WIP and not yet suitable for general use.**

-## This package vs. `imbalanced-learn`
+## Why not the original `imbalanced-learn` package?

-This package focuses on neural networks (through PyTorch) and aims to be a big-data-friendly implementation in terms of storage and memory use.
+This package focuses on neural networks (particularly deep architectures) and aims to be a big-data-friendly implementation in terms of storage and memory use.